duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 The `a -> Either b c` argument of `choose`, however, is not amenable to the function splitting trick we have used for `divide` and `combine`.
-`Either`-producing functions are not splittable in that manner, as the case analysis to decide whether to return `Left` or `Right` cannot be disentangled.
+`Either`-producing functions cannot be decomposed in that manner, as the case analysis to decide whether to return `Left` or `Right` cannot be disentangled.
 This is ultimately what Tom Ellis' complaint about the "mysterious incomposability" of `Decidable` is about.
 Below is a